-Introduction: Dengue is an epidemic in Pakistan.
-Proper monitoring of dengue cases is necessary for its early diagnosis and prevention, especially in developing countries with limited resources.
-Our study aims to use some hematological parameters as Early Diagnostic Indicators in Acute Dengue Infection which can help reduce mortality and morbidity.
+Background: Dengue is an epidemic in Pakistan.
+Proper monitoring of dengue cases is necessary for its early diagnosis and prevention especially in developing countries with limited resources.
+Our study aims to use some hematological parameters as Early Diagnostic Indicators in Acute Dengue Infection which can help in reducing mortality and morbidity.

-Materials and Methods: Dengue NS1 Antigen test was used to identify 119 Dengue Patients over August-October, 2019.
+Methods: Dengue NS1 Antigen test was used to identify 119 Dengue Patients over the months of August-October, 2019.
 Hematological data from such patients was collected and analysed.

 Results: In our study thrombocytopenia was prominent with sensitivity based on gender distribution being 86% for males and 76% for females.
 According to age, distribution thrombocytopenia had a sensitivity of up to 81% in the younger age group and 80% in the older age group.